Constructing Semantics-Aware Adversarial Examples with a Probabilistic Perspective: Preliminaries (Continued)

 where $p_d$ is the data distribution.
 The gradient is

-(see \citep{song2021train} for derivation).
+(see \citep{song2021train} for derivation, this method is also called contrastive divergence).
 The first term of $\nabla_\theta \mathcal{L}_\text{EBM}$ can be easily calculated as $p_d$ is the distribution of the training set.
 For the second term, we can use LMC to sample from $p_\theta$ \citep{hinton2002training}.

 Effective training of an energy-based model (EBM) typically requires the use of techniques such as sample buffering and regularization.
-For more information, refer to the work of \citet{du2019implicit}.
+For more information, refer to the work of \cite{du2019implicit}.